geeksinspace/web/README.md

-web
+The GIS Website
 ===

-The geeksinspace.org.uk website content
+The GIS website source repository